 Desktop Metal Studio System

-Hand-removal of supports, fast material changes, and web-based software are just a few of the` ways we’re making metal 3D printing more accessible.
-The Studio system was designed from the ground up for simple installation and use.
+The Desktop Metal Studio 3D printing system is making metal 3D printing more accessible by providing hand-removal of supports, fast material changes, and web-based software.
+This system was designed from the ground up for simple installation and use.

-The Studio system is up to ten times cheaper than comparable laser-based systems.
+Desktop Metal's Studio system is up to 10x cheaper than comparable laser-based systems.
 With purchase and subscription pricing options, it’s the only metal 3D printing system that is cost-effective for engineering teams.

-We eliminated lasers and powders to make the Studio system safe for any facility.
-Unlike other systems, there are no special facilities or 3rd party equipment required–just power and an internet connection.
+By eliminating lasers and powders Desktop Metal has made the Studio system safe for any facility.
+Unlike other systems, there are no special facilities or 3rd party equipment required – just power and an internet connection.

 Unlike laser-based systems that selectively melt metal powder, the Studio printer extrudes bound metal rods–similar to how a plastic FDM printer works.
 This eliminates the safety requirements associated with metal 3D printing while opening up new alloys and enabling new features like the use of closed-cell infill for lightweight strength.
 Learn More